romilly/quick2wire-python-api/README.md

     export QUICK2WIRE_API_HOME=[the directory cloned from Git or unpacked from the source archive] export PYTHONPATH=$PYTHONPATH:$QUICK2WIRE_API_HOME/src

-To install into a virtualenv, first change to  the project directory.
-If you don't have a virtualenv set up, you can create a local development environment by running:

-    make env

-Make the virtualenv [active](http://www.virtualenv.org/en/latest/index.html#activate-script), and then run:
+If you're using virtualenv, make your virtualenv [active](http://www.virtualenv.org/en/latest/index.html#activate-script), and then run:

     python3 setup.py install